dotmesh-io/docs/hugo/content/concepts/what-is-a-datadot.md

 _Want to try the examples here without [installing Dotmesh](/install-setup)?_
 _Try running the commands in our [online learning environment](TODO Katacoda)._

+# TODO: Test and document responses from all commands in this file

 ## Datadots

 A Datadot allows you to capture your application's state and treat it like a `git` repo.